freealise/freealise/plots/storygrid.md

 character represents theme metaphorically and is rationally the best entity to represent it by a set of qualities - 'silent as a fish, dull as a lawyer'
 clarify the subject (as keywords) but never attempt to know the theme from the start (killjoy and spoiler)

+Every villain is either stupid, a loser, or insane.

 https://trends.google.com/